nicc777/exploring-aws-kinesis/README.md

 > Adapt lab 2 to create a hybrid Kinesis and direct S3 put solution

-This project started on 2022-08-18 and I am still in the early stages of collecting theoretical knowledge.
+This project started on 2022-08-18 ~~and I am still in the early stages of collecting theoretical knowledge~~.
+I got the Kinesis streams working, but there is still a number of things to explore.
+For example, I want to learn how to protect my data in flight, end-to-end.

 More information will be provided on an ongoing bases.